Mission, Vision and Values

 Forget Me Not Symbol

 The Alzheimer Society uses the Forget Me Not flower as a symbol to represent memory loss, one of the symptoms of Alzheimer’s disease.
-It is also a reminder to remember people with Alzheimer’s disease and other dementias and their caregivers.
+It is also a reminder to remember people with Alzheimer’s disease and other dementias and their care partners.

-The three flowers in the symbol represent the person with dementia, the caregiver, and the Alzheimer Society.
+The three flowers in the symbol represent the person with dementia, the care partner, and the Alzheimer Society.